carsonfenimore/libcamlite/README.md

 # libcamlite
-C++ wrapper for accessing libcamera for h264 and lowres callbacks
+libcamlite is a C++ wrapper for accessing libcamera for h264 and lowres callbacks.

+Have you ever wanted to get both h264 and run object detection, such as tensorflow or pytorch?
+Most libraries that allow this do not provide both streams simulatenously, requiring the application to either decode or re-encode.  libcamlite solves this by providing both streams.
+It does this using the excellent ISP/VideoCore already inside the raspberry pi.
+It is largely based off rpicam apps, which has a post proc pipeline built in.

+## Prerequisites
+You will need a current version of libcamera (https://github.com/raspberrypi/libcamera.git) and rpicam-apps (https://github.com/raspberrypi/rpicam-apps.git).
+We are currently building against versions tag v0.3.1+rpt20240906 and 1.5.1, respectively.

+## Build
 You can build as follows:

 ```